-a.
+- a.
 (U) The FBI may disclose FISA-acquired information, including raw FISA-acquired information, and information derived therefrom, to federal prosecutors and others working at their direction, for all lawful foreign intelligence and law enforcement purposes, including in order to enable the prosecutors to determine whether the information: (1) is evidence of a crime, (2) contains exculpatory or impeachment information; or (3) is otherwise discoverable under the Constitution or applicable federal law.
-When federal prosecutors and others working at their direction are provided access to raw FISA-acquired information, they shall be trained on and comply with these and all other applicable minimization procedures.
+When federal prosecutors and others working at their direction are provided access to raw FISA-acquired information, they shall be trained on and comply with these and all other applicable minimization procedures. - b.

-b.
 (U) In accordance with applicable Attorney General-approved policies and procedures, federal prosecutors may also disclose FISA-acquired information, when necessary for the prosecutors to carry out their responsibilities, including to witnesses, targets or subjects of an investigation, or their respective counsel, when the FISA-acquired information could be foreign intelligence information or is evidence of a crime.
-This provision does not restrict a federal prosecutor's ability, in a criminal proceeding, to disclose FISA-acquired information that contains exculpatory or impeachment information or is otherwise discoverable under the Constitution or applicable federal law.
+This provision does not restrict a federal prosecutor's ability, in a criminal proceeding, to disclose FISA-acquired information that contains exculpatory or impeachment information or is otherwise discoverable under the Constitution or applicable federal law. - c.

-c.
 (U) The FBI may not provide federal prosecutors and others working at their direction with access to raw FISA-acquired information unless such access is: (a) for foreign intelligence or law enforcement purposes; (b) consistent with their responsibilities as federal prosecutors; and (c) pursuant to procedures established by the Attorney General and provided to the FISC.
-The procedures established by the Attorney General and provided to the i.
-(U) Access to raw FISA-acquired information must be limited to that which is consistent with their responsibilities as federal prosecutors and necessary to carry out their responsibilities efficiently during a specific investigation or prosecution;

-FISC shall include the following:
+The procedures established by the Attorney General and provided to the FISC shall include the following: